Embird Embroidery Software

 Freestanding Lace - Fourth circle converted into hole (opening) of the main object

-Fourth circle converted into opening of the main object
+Inner circle converted into a design opening

 Fill Stitches